What options are left to borrowers wanting to buy residential or commercial property for their self managed superannuation fund (SMSF)?

 Yes, we have a number of major and second-tier lenders on our panel who can assist you with applying for a new SMSF loan.

-We’re not sure how long lenders will keep operating in the SMSF loan space!
+We’re not sure how long they will keep operating in the SMSF loan space!

 Call us on 1300 889 743 or complete our free assessment form to speak with one of our SMSF loan specialists.